-Physician Associate students are not eligible for institutional scholarships, and only can receive federal loans.
+Physician Assistant Online Program students are not eligible for institutional scholarships, and only can receive federal loans.

 To apply for aid, you must submit the following items: